This post shares my 5 best steps on how to create content for dream clients

 - Do you want to book new coaching clients for a 3-month commitment?

-- Is growing your email list a current marketing strategy priority?
+- Is growing your email list a marketing strategy priority?

 As a coach, setting a business goal for your content is crucial.
-It helps to establish your credibility and build trust online with potential clients.
+It helps to establish your authority and build trust online with potential clients.

 You create content once, publish it on your website, and it powers your marketing strategy for years.
 It does this amazing feat by attracting your future clients because you’re talking about their problems.

 Once potential clients find your website, you offer them a free opt in.
 Now you‘re building a list of subscribers that you can email regularly.

 Keep in mind, your trusty workhorse-of-a-blog-post does this over and over and over again for your marketing strategy.